Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Mitigation:

 - Use [IAmStartedBy<>](/nservicebus/sagas/#starting-a-saga) instead of `IHandleMessages<>` for **any** message type which can originate from outside of the saga.
-No matter in which order messages are delivered, any message type processed first must create the saga.
+No matter in which order messages are delivered, any message type processed first must create the saga instance.

-- Each message handler that can start the saga might need to contain logic to check the saga state and see if it is time to take the next action.
+- Each message handler that can start the saga might need to contain logic to check the saga state and see if it is time to take the following action.

-- Messages which are a result of a saga handler do not need this. i.e. A reply to a request made by a saga instance does not need to be able to create a new instance.
+- Messages resulting from a saga handler do not need to be mapped using `IAmStartedBy<>`.
+I.e., A reply to a request made by a saga instance does not need to create a new instance.

 ### Concurrency